mondoohq/docs/docs/platform/start/organize/organizations.md

 ## Create a new organization

 1. In the top-left corner of the Mondoo Console, select the [region](regions.md) in which to create the organization.
+(Enterprise customers with privately hosted accounts do not have to select a region.)

 2. Select the **+ ADD ORGANIZATION** box.